Syntaf/wetrockpolice/README.md

   - [Creating or Updating Landing Page Images](#Creating-or-Updating-Hero-Images)
 # Overview

-WetRockPolice is an open source project written in Rails 6 + PostgreSQL and hosted on Kubernetes.
+Wetrockpolice is an open source project built with the Ruby on Rails framework.
+The site backed by a Postgresql database and hosted on a DOKS kubernetes cluster (digital ocean's managed cluster offering).
 The project has three key goals:

-- Spread awareness about the ethics of climbing on wet rock at an at-risk area.
+- Highlight the safety and ethics of climbing on wet rock within at-risk areas.
-- Display historical rain information to help climbers make informed decisions
+- Display historical and real-time rain information to help climbers make informed decisions.
-- Enable organizations to connect with visiting climbers
+- Help climbers find alternative climbing destinations in the event of poor weather.

 Contibutors are welcome!
 Please visit the [issues](https://github.com/Syntaf/wetrockpolice/issues) tab for ideas on how to contribute.